plank/laravel-mediable/docs/source/media.rst

 .. highlight:: php

-Media Paths & URLs
+Media Paths
 ---------------------

-``Media`` records keep track of the location of their file and are able to generate a number of paths and URLs relative to the file.
+``Media`` records keep track of the location of their file and are able to generate a number of paths relative to the file.
 Consider the following example, given a ``Media`` instance with the following attributes:

 ::